 More images of the new arch can be found here.

 Death Valley is the largest National Park in the lower 48 states.
 It is my favorite winter US destination with pleasant temperatures and easy hiking.
 Many of the best photo opportunities in Death Valley require only short hikes.
-These include the Mesquite Dunes, the Racetrack, Zabriskie Point, and Badwater.
+These include the Mesquite Dunes, The Racetrack, Zabriskie Point, and Badwater.
 Death Valley's Furnace Creek area is only about two hours from Las Vegas, and Stovepipe Wells is only four hours from Los Angeles.
 There are three lodges within the park and many campgrounds.
 This makes it easy to stay within Death Valley most of the year.
 Exceptions include holiday weekends, and during rare "superblooms" of wildflowers.
 In short, Death Valley is an easy park to visit with short hikes, pleasant temperatures, and many great photos to be had.
 And Rhyolite ghost town and the Alabama Hills are less than 90 scenic minutes away.
-If you haven't visited Death Valley give it a try this Fall or Winter, you'll be glad you did.
+If you haven't visited Death Valley give it a try this fall or winter, you'll be glad you did.

 I rarely get my best photos the first time I visit an area, and often even the second isn't productive.
-Recently I visted High Heel Arch for the third time.
+Recently I visited High Heel Arch for the third time.
 This arch is best late afternoon and near the summer solstice, so I planned my trip accordingly.
 I went on August 5th, a day with good clouds.
-High Heel Arch arch suffered a partial collapse in 2014 which greatly improved its looks.
-It's best side faces north-northeast and the arch should be visited as close to the summer solstice as possible.
+High Heel Arch suffered a partial collapse in 2014 which greatly improved its looks.
+Its best side faces north-northeast and the arch should be visited as close to the summer solstice as possible.
 The arch looks very fragile and I expect it will not last much longer.
 A gallery of images can be found here.
 High Heel Arch is about 1/4 mile outside the Coyote Buttes North permit area, and can be visited at any time.
 Directions to the arch can be found on my Coyote Buttes North maps page.

 In the same vein, I visited Margaret Arch for a third time a few weeks ago.
 I stayed to sunset and hiked out in the dark.
 Margaret gets light until about ten minutes before sunset, and, like White Mesa Arch at sunrise, gets a beautiful rosy color then.
 Images of Margaret can be found here.